rastkomiocinovic/realaSale/readme.md

 The frontend was created using Angular.
 The backend is written in TypeScript.
 Bootstrap and Chart.js were also used.
 The app uses a MongoDB database.

+The application also has additional functionality explained in the original project specification pdf (only available in Serbian).

 This project was completed in the summer of 2021 as part of the Internet Application Programming course at the University Of Belgrade School of Electrical Engineering (ETF).

 ## More screenshots